vecna/invi.sible.link/README.md

 execute activities in user time, no

-  * provide direction to chopsticks (promises theory)
+  * provide direction to chopsticks, it is where test list are stored
-  * receive all the operation results of every promises absolved
+  * receive all the results of every promises resolved (choptstick, machete, socialpressure)
+  * receive all the anomalies reported by all the components
   * provide stats for the admin on what is happening
-  * is managed by admins and only by them
+  * is managed by the adminstrators and only by them

 ## chopsticks

 **Runs on the vantage point**

-perform web connection, is a pipeline,
+perform web connection, is a pipeline, can be run in parallel, scheduled, it constantly execute itself and look for operation to do.

 composition pipeline:
   retriveLists,